Cookies on this website

 Dr Lade Smith CBE

-Lade SmithDr Shubulade (Lade) Smith CBE is the President of the Royal College of Psychiatrists.
+Lade SmithDr Shubulade (Lade) Smith CBE is a former President of the Royal College of Psychiatrists.

 Lade is a Consultant Psychiatrist at the South London and Maudsley NHS Foundation Trust and Visiting Senior Lecturer at the Institute of Psychiatry, Psychology and Neuroscience, Kings College London.